kenvunz/sass-dev-server/README.md

 ```

 ## Caveats
-- For development use only.
+- For development use only
-- Use your network IP address or `.local` domain if you are on OSX instead of `localhost`, that will ensure that your stylesheet isn't resolved to `Not found` when other machines are view the HTML page
+- Use your network IP address or `.local` domain if you are on Mac instead of `localhost`, that will ensure that your stylesheet still working when other machines are viewing the site
 - The server does nothing with path resolution inside your stylesheet, so make sure if your define `--root` parameter, take into account of other things that being referenced inside the stylesheet file, e.g images, fonts